UW-GAC/pgsc_calc_wdl/README.md

 ## pgsc_calc_prepare_genomes

 Standalone workflow to convert VCF to pgen/pvar/psam.
+The pvar generated from the workflow will have variant ids in the form chr:pos:ref:alt without the "chr" prefix.

 input | description
 --- | ---